shilangyu/rust-regex-systemf/DraftPR.md

 ```

 Due to this result, we conclude that, despite the highest speedup ratio being 1.57 when
-comparing both engines accross both runs, the results of all individual benchmarks
+comparing both engines across both runs, the results of all individual benchmarks
 further strengthen the claim that our changes do not significantly impact performance.

 <details>